NOMADIC BELONGING:

 What Participation Looks Like

-Participants will take part in a workshop series in Berlin combining:
+Participants take part in a workshop series in Berlin through part of the spring and summer of 2026 combining:

 • Walking — moving through the city as embodied reflection